snadim02/snadim02.github.io/_posts/2026-05-30-bookshelf-evol.md

 | ↳ ... :game_die: Space for small game boxes is gone to accommodate work tray. | :heavy_check_mark: Installed [L-brackets](https://a.co/d/01hjisKv) to stack games on DIYed short mini shelf |

 ![Stackable game boxes](../assets/img/stackable-games-boxes.jpg){: .mx-auto.d-block :}
-:point_up: *I made baskets from cardboard and duct tape (like for our [upstairs games cabinet](../2023-06-01-fireplace)), since the kids were adamant about their games staying here.*
+:point_up: *I made baskets from cardboard and duct tape (like for our [upstairs games cabinet](../2023-06-01-fireplace)), since the kids were adamant about these card games staying here.*

 | Problem 3: Diverse writing implements | Fix-for-Now |
 |---|---|